Assessing the Insurance Role of Tort Liability after Calabresi

 Calabresi’s theory of tort liability (1961) as a risk distribution mechanism established insurance as an objective of tort liability.
-Calabresi’s risk-spreading concept of tort has provided the impetus for much of the subsequent development of tort liability, including risk-utility analysis and strict liability.
+Calabresi’s risk-spreading concept of tort has provided the impetus for much of the subsequent development of tort liability doctrine, including risk-utility analysis and strict liability.
 Calabresi’s analysis remains a powerful basis for modern tort liability.
-However, punitive damages, noneconomic damages, shifts in liability rules over time, high transactions costs, correlated risks, catastrophic losses, and mass toxic torts pose challenges for the viability of tort liability as an insurance mechanism.
-Despite limitations of tort liability as insurance, tort compensation also serves a deterrence role.
-Tort liability retains a valuable insurance function in many situations and may be superior to alternative institutional mechanisms in fostering incentives.
+However, high transactions costs, correlated risks, catastrophic losses, mass toxic torts, shifts in liability rules over time, noneconomic damages, and punitive damages affect the functioning of tort liability as an insurance mechanism.
+Despite some limitations of tort liability as insurance, tort compensation serves both a compensatory and deterrence role.
+Tort liability retains a valuable risk-spreading function in many situations and may be superior to alternative institutional mechanisms in fostering incentives.

 Keywords: tort liability, torts, damages, insurance, Calabresi

 Date posted: December 14, 2012 ; Last revised: July 1, 2013